AdobeDocs/magento-learn.en/help/introduction/free-intro-to-mom/1-whyuseom-mom.md

 ---
-title: Unit 1 why use order management
+title: Unit 1 why use Order Management
 description: Learn about the value proposition for primary use cases, inventory complexity and omnichannel.
 kt: 5740
 doc-type: value video